 Constellation 2022 COVID-19 Policy

-Everyone who attends Constellation 2022 must be both fully vaccinated and up-to-date on their COVID-19 vaccination, based on CDC definitions as of September 8, 2022.
-This includes both adults and minors over the age of 6 months.
-We want to provide information as to why we chose this policy and what it means is below:
+Everyone who attends Constellation 2022 must be both fully vaccinated and up-to-date on their COVID-19 vaccination, based on the CDC definitions prior to September 2, 2022.
+We strongly recommend that anyone who is eligible to receive the updated bivalent booster does so before the event, but we are not requiring it for all attendees.
+This Policy applies to both adults and minors over the age of 6 months.
+Information as to why we chose this policy and what it means is below:

 Why is Constellation 2022 requiring vaccines + boosters?